Ibrahim-2003/MyTourney/notes.md

 # To do next:
     -> Setup the Host page
     -> Setup the leaderboards page
-    -> Put an add members button to team page
+    -> Setup history page and balance page for players and hosts -> Put an add members button to team page
     -> Work on node.js backend and mysql database
     -> Start working on creating forms